mozilla/skywriter/docs/embedding/building.html.markdown

 sample.html file in your web browser, click on the editor and press cmd-I (ctrl-I on Windows) and you'll see your alert pop up.

+## The dryice Server ##

+If you're hacking on plugins purely with the Bespin Embedded Customizable package, it gets annoying to have to re-run dryice every time you make a change.
+For this reason, dryice has a simple server that you can run.
+The simplest way to get going is:

+    python dryice.py -s 8080 ../mybespin.json

+This will start the server on port 8080, using the manifest file that we created in the previous section.
+Just point your browser to [http://localhost:8080/]() and you should see your custom Bespin build!
+It will be rebuilt each time you reload the page.

 ## Building ##

 Use the "dryice" command line tool to build according to the manifest.